 Heat two tablespoons of butter and one tablespoon of olive oil in a large skillet over medium-high heat.
 Add the onion and leeks and saute for about 10 minutes.

+Pour in 2/3 cup of the warm vegetable broth.
+Cook for a few minutes, until the liquid is absorbed.
 Continue to add the broth, 2/3 cup at a time, making sure that it’s almost completely absorbed before adding more.
 Stir occasionally as you add the broth.

 In a large skillet, over medium heat, warm one tablespoon of oil and swirl to coat the pan.
-Crack the eggs into the pan and cook for about two minutes, then cover the pan and cook for another 2-5 minutes, until the egg is cooked to your liking.
+Crack the eggs into the pan and cook for about two minutes.
+Then cover the pan and cook for another 2-5 minutes, until the egg is cooked to your liking.
 Since Justin and I like our eggs done differently (I can’t stand a runny yolk) I used a small pan and cooked the eggs individually.